-In order to reserve a team room, please complete the online form, which can be accessed on the Learning Commons website.
-When reserving a team room, please be sure to specify which room you wish to reserve.
+In order to reserve a team room, please email Mrs. O'Neill at moneill@gmahs.org When reserving a team room, please be sure to specify which room you wish to reserve.
 Reservations will not be held for more than 10 minutes.
 If you arrive more than 10 minutes late, your reservation will be canceled.